Alpine Classic: 2013

 A bushfire near Harrietville a week before the event caused the event organisers to re-route all events to Mt Buffalo.
 The 140 km event became two ascents of Buffalo, the 200 km became three ascents, and the ACE250 became three extended ascents (to Cresta).
 In the words of the organisers, "The roads around Falls Creek will be used by emergency services vehicles on the weekend.
 Sending a large number of riders onto those roads would not be safe or responsible."
 By the time the event took place, the bushfire threat eased, and the risk of the fire spreading towards Falls Creek had not eventuated.
 However, the decision could not be reversed, infuriating some riders.

 2014

 Introduction of a new ride option, "Sunrise over Buffalo".

 2020

 Bushfires and heavy smoke around the Alpine Area prompted event organisers to cancel the scheduled 34th edition of the Alpine Classic, which was set to be hosted on the 25th and 26 January 2020.

 On 3 January 2020, a State of Disaster was declared in response to the fires burning in the North East and Alpine areas of Victoria and East Gippsland.
 All roads and communities around the Alpine Classic route were impacted by bushfires and a heavy smoke reduced air quality and visibility.

+2021-2023

+Rides were run over the next three years, but with limited entries due to COVID-19 border closures, extreme heat (2022) and a landslide (2023).

+2024 and beyond

+The 2024 event was cancelled due to costs and low registrations, with "no future date set for the event".

+Various routes around Bright and the Alpine region are on offer to Audax Australia members, usually as self-supported rides.